 Safety & Benefits

-- We are Chicagoland’s only trained and certified APPA-C team, having completed APPA’s rigorous placenta encapsulation training program (estimated at 200+ hours of training for each of us)
+- We are Chicagoland’s only trained and certified APPA-C team, having completed APPA’s rigorous placenta encapsulation training program (roughly 200+ hours of training for each of us, with recertification happening annually)

-- We are trained and certified through the National Restaurant Association as a ServSafe Food Handler
+- We are trained and certified through the National Restaurant Association as ServSafe Food Handlers

-- We are trained and certified through APPA’s Blood Borne Pathogens course
+- We are trained and certified through APPA’s Blood Borne Pathogens course, renewed annually

 - When appropriate, we utilize single-use equipment to minimize the risk of cross-contamination